whad-team/whad-client/doc/source/intro.rst

 * ESP32-WROOM-32 (NodeMCU)
 * nRF52840 dongle
+* NUCLEO WL55 from STMicro Electronics
+* LoRa-e5-Mini from SeeedStudio

 Some other devices were made compatible with WHAD through an adaptation layer (no firmware update required):

 * Ubertooth One
+* Yard Stick One
 * Bluetooth HCI dongles